Kismet (Marvel Comics)

-Kismet (/ˈkɪzmɪt, -mɛt, ˈkɪs-/), also known as Paragon, Her, and Ayesha (/aɪˈiːʃə/), is a fictional character appearing in American comic books published by Marvel Comics.
+Kismet (/ˈkɪzmɪt, -mɛt, ˈkɪs-/), also known as Paragon, Her, and Ayesha (/aɪˈiːʃə/), is a character appearing in American comic books published by Marvel Comics.
 She exists in Marvel's main shared universe, known as the Marvel Universe.

-Ayesha appeared in the Marvel Cinematic Universe film Guardians of the Galaxy Vol. 2, portrayed by Elizabeth Debicki.
+Ayesha appeared in the Marvel Cinematic Universe films Guardians of the Galaxy Vol. 2 and Guardians of the Galaxy Vol. 3 (2023), portrayed by Elizabeth Debicki.

 Publication history

 The character first appeared as Paragon in The Incredible Hulk vol. 2 Annual #6 and was created by Len Wein, David Kraft, and Herb Trimpe.
 She first appeared as Her and Kismet in Marvel Two-in-One #61, while Ayesha first appeared in Fantastic Four vol. 3 #11.

 Fictional character biography

 Originally known as Paragon, Kismet was the second attempt by the Enclave to artificially create a super-powerful being in their Citadel of Science "the Beehive" (their first attempt was Him, later known as Adam Warlock).
 The Enclave intended to create a super-powerful being to control.
 "Born" before being fully formed, Paragon appeared as a muscular male figure.
 Paragon battled the Hulk, then overrode the Enclave's control and sunk their Beehive headquarters before incubating itself in a cocoon much like Warlock often would.

 She later emerged from the cocoon in her blond-haired, golden-skinned form wearing red swimsuit-like attire.
 As a female replicant of Warlock, she took the name of Her (a reference to Warlock's original name, Him) and sought Warlock to mate with him.
 However, Warlock had died some years earlier, traveling a short time into the future to steal his own soul with his Soul Gem in a twisted suicide.
 Confident she would be able to revive him, Her managed to restore and reanimate his body, but with his mind and soul missing, she was forced to sadly return him to his grave.
 She set out to explore the cosmos to find a possible mate.

 She helped the ecologically ravaged planet U'sr'pr recover, invoking the wrath of the Consortium.
 She was called by the natives J'ridia Starduster.
 Later, she was aided by Alpha Flight and the Avengers against the Consortium.